 It is interesting to think about when people start using the term patient and that healthcare as an institution seems to link this to whether or not to use treatments for health, where people seem to use this as a definition of suffering.

 When people are not suffering, they very often do not call themselves a patient.

-A diabetes patient uses treatment to properly regulate his / her glucose level not to suffer physically.
-Still, as long as that goes well, few diabetes patients call themselves a diabetes patient.
+Diabetes patient uses treatment to regulate their glucose level and not suffer physically.
+Still, as long as that goes well, few diabetes patients call themselves diabetes patients.
 It is much more often said: I have diabetes.

-We only call ourselves a patient when our daily desired functioning is disrupted, and we experience a form of suffering, such as pain, grief, or misery.
+We only call ourselves patients when our daily desired functioning is disrupted and we experience a form of suffering, such as pain, grief, or misery.

-So people associate being a patient with suffering, but healthcare associates being a patient with the use of treatments for health, preventive, or curative.
+So people associate being a patient with suffering, but healthcare associates being a patient with the use of health, preventive, or curative treatments.

-Patient-centered means that we focus on suffering from the perspective of the person who is ill.
+Patient-centered means that we focus on suffering from the ill person’s perspective.
 In doing so, we ignore the stratification of the individual and the forces and other roles of a person’s life.

 Paul Verhaeghe’s book “Identity” contains this definition:

 Identity is “the individual’s cognitive, behavioral, and affective repertoire regarding who she or he is, to which groups he or she belongs, and behaviors enacted as a result of these thoughts and beliefs”.